sgmurphy/wordpress-plugins/host-webfonts-local/readme.txt

 5. Advanced Settings.
 Change these to make OMGF work with your configuration (if needed).
 The default settings will suffice for most configurations.

 == Changelog ==

+= 5.9.0 =
+* Removed: Early Access promo setting from Detection Settings tab, because it's considered "obsolete and unsupported by Google" and therefore will soon be removed from OMGF Pro.
+  - If you have it enabled now in OMGF Pro, it will still work, until you update OMGF Pro (update isn't released yet).
+* Improved: OMGF now recognizes the `math` and `symbols` unicode ranges.
+* Added: Legacy Mode - anyone running into the broken 'A' issue, should enable it.
+Be warned that it will impact font compression rates.
+* Improved: PHP 8 compatibility (using constants as callable is deprecated in PHP 8)
+* Fixed: using Auto-config Used Subsets would cause warnings on new installs.
+* Fixed: updating settings would fail if tab parameter wasn't set.
+* Improved: prevent duplicate constant defines.
+* Several minor code improvements.
+* Tested with WP 6.5

 = 5.8.3 =
 * Fixed: removed a trailing comma to support PHP 7.0 and 7.1.